rugbyprof/2143-Object-Oriented-Programming/Lectures/Inheritance_Types/README.md

 # 🧬 C++ Inheritance — The “Family Tree” You Actually Care About

-_Terry, crack open the C++ family album.
-Some of these relatives are cool, some chaotic, all important._

 Below is a clean, thorough rundown of **the different types of inheritance in C++**, why they matter, and little code snippets to make them stick.

 ---